saucelabs-training/automation-best-practices/README.md

 ### 2.Clone and fork the repo
+1. Sign up for a free [Github account](https://github.com/)
-1. Fork this respository
+2. Fork this respository
- * Make sure you are loggin into Github
+ * Make sure you are logged into Github
  * click the Fork in the upper right of the Github.
 3. Clone your fork of the repository to your machine